-PARENTAL AU THORIZATION AND RELE ASE FORM FOR THE A ADMINISTRATION 1 OF VOLUNTARY SO CHOOL STOCK OF OVER-T HE-COUNTER MEDIC ATION TO STUDE ENTS / / Student's Name (Last), (First), (Middle) Birthday School Date Generic brands may be e following nonprescription, or substituted, (select all that app oly: ons that are listed be low.
-Acetaminophen adn ninistered per manufacturer la abel • Throat Lozenges ad lministered per manufacturer label • Other: administered pe r manufacturer label (Ple ease Specify) • Other: administered pe r manufacturer label (Ple ease Specify) • Other: administered pe r manufacturer label (Ple ease Specify) • Other: administered pe r manufacturer label (Ple ease Specify)
+PARENTAL AUT HORIZATION AND RELE ASE FORM FOR THE A ADMINISTRATION OF VOLUNTARY SC HOOL STOCK OF OVER-T HE-COUNTER MEDIC CATION TO STUDENTS // / Student's Name (Last), ( First), (Middle) Birthday School Date The district supplies the following nonprescription, or ver-the-counter medicati ons that are listed below substituted, (select all that app ons that are fisted below.
+Generic brands may be s substituted, (select all that app Jiy.
+Acetaminophen adn ninistered per manufacturer la abel • ministered per manufacturer • Other: 1 0 r manufacturer label (Pl ease Specify) • Other: • r manufacturer label (Pl 1 00. • Other: administered per r manufacturer label (Pl ease Specify) • Other: r manufacturer label (Pl 1 00,